MagerValp/ArcadeGameSelector/README.markdown

 Subdirectories
 --------------

-Subdirectories that end with `.ags` are included at the top of the game list, and they can also have a `.iff` screenshot.
+Subdirectories that end with `.ags` are included at the top of the game list, and they can also have a `.iff` screenshot and a `.txt` info file.
 Subdirectories are currently limited to being two levels deep.

 Screenshots and Colors